jrawbits/VE-Installer/ReadMe.md

 # Steps to Build

-The build process is script-based and takes place in R.  For now, all the scripts required to construct a runtime installation of VisionEval (that you can use locally) or the offline and online .zip file installers are found in the **build** directory, though elements in other directories are used by reference.
+The build process is script-based and takes place in R.  For now, all the scripts required to construct a runtime installation of VisionEval (that you can use locally) or the offline and online .zip file installers are found in the **build** directory and its **scripts** subdirectory,though elements in other directories are used by reference.

 As of builder-v0.1, there is a Makefile which makes it easier to rebuild sub-elements of the overall installation.
 The Makefile is pretty dumb about out-dated dependencies - it is good about not rebuilding things unnecessarily, but if you want something rebuilt, you still have to delete it manually.

 Here's how to get going on building a runtime environment or installer: